Get Your Irish On for St. Patrick's Day!

 "Enough and no waste is as good as a feast," was an old Irish saying that was an apt description of Irish cuisine of former times, when plain but plentiful was the most you could hope for in a meal.
 But eating in Ireland these days is anything but boring and predictable; Ireland is now one of Europe's top eating destinations with cooking that honors its culinary traditions, but is fresh, light, and sophisticated with multicultural influences everpresent.
 Whether you're having a curry at the local pub or a special occasion meal at a critically acclaimed restaurant, you will feast in Ireland.

-With St. Patrick's Day coming up, we thought we'd share some recipes typical of modern Irish cooking, made easy with Pinwheel products.
-Try them out on the holiday, or any time you want to put a delicious, healthy, easy meal on your table!
+With St. Patrick's Day coming up, we thought we'd share a couple of recipes fit for the occasion.
+Try them out for St. Patrick’s Day, or any time you want to put a delicious, healthy, easy meal on your table!
 As the Irish say, "What butter and whiskey won’t cure, there is no cure for!"

 Pork Chops in Irish Whiskey Cream Sauce